 Under Shopify Capital, merchants using Shopify can borrow from the company itself, with the flexibility of returning funds as a percentage of sales and payment schemes suited to the individual business.

-Since Shopify Capital’s launch in April 2016, the company had disbursed $885 million in cumulative cash advance until Dec 2019, with approximately $150 million outstanding until December 31, 2019.
+Since Shopify Capital’s launch in April 2016, the company had disbursed $3 billion in cumulative cash advance until Dec 2021, with approximately $470.7 million outstanding.

 That said, Shopify doesn’t give money to every merchant that applies to the Shopify Capital program.
 The company vets applicants and gives capital only to businesses graded a low-risk profile, having a minimum sales volume.